rspjorge/TidyDataAssignment/README.md

 Getting and Cleaning Data Course Project - Coursera

 ## Modifications description
-To perforam the modifications, dplyr, data.table and tidyr libraries were used.
+To perform the modifications, dplyr, data.table and tidyr libraries were used.
+The main steps are described below, but a detailed description is available within the run_analysis.md file.

 ### Download
 Script to download the zip file with all necessary text files from the following url: